 By John Magee

 While the all of Junior Journey May Options tend to be a popular choice amongst FSC students, one of the most popular trips offered this past May was the Essence of Europe trip.
 The Junior Journey program served as an Introduction to Photography and an Advanced Photography class which allowed travelers to learn the principles of photography while visiting some of the most photogenic regions of the world.
 The trip traveled across Germany, Austria, Switzerland, Italy, France and England.
+Getting a videographer near me wherever one might be is important.

 On Friday, Sept.
 2, the Melvin Art Gallery opened The Essence of Europe: Photographs from the 2016 Study Abroad Trip, a showcase of some of the photos taken during the group’s travels.
 Unlike the majority of art show openings, the Essence of Europe gallery gave students who were not art majors a chance to have their work featured in the Melvin Art Gallery.
 Brianne Bennett, a Psychology major, was one of the non-majors that had her art shown in the exhibit.